piggypiggy/fp256/README.md

 # introduction
 fp256 is a simple and efficient library implemented in C and assembly for 256 bit integer arithmetic.

-It supports Windows, Linux and Macosx on x86_64 processor and can be compiled with MSVC, mingw-w64, gcc and clang.
+It supports Windows, Linux and Macosx on x86_64 and arm64 processor, and can be compiled with MSVC, mingw-w64, gcc and clang.
-More platform and processor support will be added soon.

 # implementation
 * Use 4×64bit to represent 256 bit integer.